Charles Rogers (director)

-Charles Rogers (born July 5, 1987) is an American film director, screenwriter, producer and actor best known for his movie Fort Tilden and the TV series Search Party.
+Charles Rogers (born July 5, 1987) is an American film director, screenwriter, producer and actor best known for his movie Fort Tilden (2014) and the TBS / HBO Max series Search Party which ran from 2016 to 2022.
+He also served as a writer for the Netflix comedy series, Wet Hot American Summer: First Day of Camp (2015), and Wet Hot American Summer: Ten Years Later (2017).

+Rogers has earned notoriety and acclaim as one of the major LGBTQ showrunners in Hollywood.
+He has earned recognition from Forbes 30 Under 30, The Hollywood Reporter, and Variety.
+In 2017 he was one of Out Magazine 100 most compelling LGBT people in 2017.

+Early life and education

+Rogers is a graduate of the New York University Tisch School of the Arts MFA film directing program.

 Career

-Rogers is a graduate of the New York University Tisch School of the Arts MFA film directing program.
 He was one of the filmmakers behind the multi-director feature film Black Dog, Red Dog, produced by James Franco and Rabbit Bandini Productions, starring Logan Marshall-Green, Chloe Sevigny, and Whoopi Goldberg, which premiered at the 2015 International Film Festival of Guanajuato.
 The film was a class project at the NYU graduate film program, taught by Franco, wherein ten students adapted the poetry of Stephen Dobyns.

 In 2014 he co-wrote and co-directed Fort Tilden in collaboration with Sarah-Violet Bliss.
 Starring Bridey Elliott and Clare McNulty, the film premiered at SXSW, where it won the Grand Jury Award and was subsequently acquired by Orion Pictures.
 Fort Tilden centers on two inept best friends on a disastrous journey to the beach.
-It was released on August 14, 2015 theatrically and through video on demand.
+It was released on August 14, 2015, theatrically and through video on demand.
 The film received generally positive reviews from major critics.

 Search Party

 Rogers and Violet-Bliss reunited in 2016 for the comedy/mystery TBS television series Search Party, which they co-created along with Michael Showalter.
 The show stars Alia Shawkat, John Early, John Reynolds, Meredith Hagner and Brandon Micheal Hall as a group of New York hipsters who find themselves involved in a series of mysteries.
 Search Party received critical acclaim, holding a 100% approval rating on review aggregator website Rotten Tomatoes, based on 20 reviews, with an average rating of 8.1/10.
 On Metacritic, the first season holds a rating of 81 out of 100, based on 18 critics, indicating "universal acclaim".
-The second season premiered on TBS on November 19, 2017 and received positive reviews from television critics.
+The second season premiered on TBS on November 19, 2017, and received positive reviews from television critics.
 It holds a 95% approval rating on Rotten Tomatoes and was called a "biting satire made for the Trump era" by Vanity Fair.
 Both Violet-Bliss and Rogers have since signed an overall deal with HBO Max.